 The Board is aware that the effectiveness of risk management is dependent on behaviours.
-In 2016 we will launch a refreshed Code of Business Conduct to provide a common and consistent framework for responsible business practices.
-It will reinforce the standards we expect our people to follow in their day-to-day activities, no matter where they work in the world, and tell others that they can rely on our integrity.
-It will be supported by our Ethics and Compliance programme, which aims to ensure compliance with our ethical standards.
+In 2016 we launched a refreshed Code of Business Conduct across our group to provide a common and consistent framework for responsible business practices.
+It reinforces the standards that we expect our people to follow in their day-to-day activities, no matter where they work in the world, and tells others that they can rely on our integrity.
+The Code is just one element of the Group’s widereaching Ethics and Compliance programme, which aims to ensure compliance with our ethical standards.

 How we identify risk